heyzxz/all-about-pcol/README.md

 ≈6M first load without browser cache.

 ### Compatibility
-It's mainly targeting for supporting the latest versions of these browsers below:
+It's mainly targeting for supporting the latest versions (by June, 1018) of these browsers below:
 * **Firefox** ( Tested on both win & mac )
 * **Google Chrome** ( Tested on both win & mac )
 * **Safari** ( Tested on mac )